vze22jjw/ansible-eks-server/README.md

     ./manage_eks_server: error: the following arguments are required: -m/--manage_eks_service
     ```

+5. Output of script provides status and error if any via standard ouput

 ### One click build and deploy
  `./manage_eks_server create_eks_infra -m <manage_eks_service_config>" `

   - This command combined with the some config values will build container, install infrastructure and deploy eks server.
 Ensure the following values are, ```"true"``` in your config.
+This install can take up to 40 minutes.
     - create_ecr: true
     - ecr_push: true
     - eks_service_deploy: true